What is Eczema?

 - Clothing, such as wool

 The most common type of eczema is called atopic dermatitis, and it affects 10-20% of children and 1-3% of adults.
 Often described as “the itch that rashes”, it starts with extremely itchy patches of skin, and with scratching they become red, swollen, dry, and sometimes weepy with clear fluid.
-In infants these patches are often on the face and scalp, while in children they are most commonly seen at the back of the knee or the inside of the elbow.
-Many children will “outgrow” their condition, with outbreaks (and their severity) lessening with time.
-Adults with atopic dermatitis may develop areas almost anywhere on the body, with common sites including the eyelids, neck, hands and feet.
+In infants, these patches are often on the face and scalp, while in children they are most commonly seen at the back of the knee or the inside of the elbow.
+Some, but not all, children will “outgrow” their condition, with outbreaks (and their severity) lessening with time.
+Adults with atopic dermatitis may develop areas almost anywhere on the body, with common sites including the eyelids, neck, hands, and feet.

-Hand eczema can also develop as a result of an allergic reaction to a product the skin is coming in contact with like a soap, shampoo, or moisturizer.
+Hand eczema can also develop as a result of an allergic reaction to a product the skin is coming in contact with like soap, shampoo, or moisturizer.
 When traditional prescriptions and remedies don’t improve hand eczema, Krauss Dermatology offers patch testing to help clarify any possible role skin allergy may be playing in eczema type rashes.
+Our own Dr. Krauss was interviewed by the Boston Globe about treatment of dry cracked hands, click here to see her recommendations.

 We’ve discussed a few of the more common types of eczema, as well as what is understood about the condition, but what can be done to treat it?